Anna Strong (spy): In popular culture

 AMC's Revolutionary War period drama TURN: Washington's Spies was based on Washington's Spies: The Story of America's First Spy Ring (2007) by Alexander Rose.
 Heather Lind plays Anna Strong in the series.
-In the show she is depicted as a young woman in her early thirties who has no children of her own.
-However, she was in her early 40s during this time period and authors state that she had children but they were being cared for elsewhere by her husband, Selah Strong after his release from the prison ship.
+In the show she is depicted as a woman with no children of her own.
+However, she at the time had five children.
+A previous relationship is hinted at between Strong and Woodhull, but Strong was married when she was twenty years old, and Woodhull was ten years old.